appernetic/appernetic-hugo-project/content/post/now-you-can-sign-in-with-twitter-facebook-and-github.md

 +++
 author = "Göran Svensson"
 date = "2016-04-26T13:10:05Z"
 description = "Update!
-After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password." draft = false keywords = ["E-mail sign up", "Twitter", "Facebook", "Sign in", "Auth0", "static website"] tags = ["Appernetic Static Site Generator", "Appernetic Service", "Enhancements", "static website"]
+After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password to the static website service." draft = false keywords = ["E-mail sign up", "Twitter", "Facebook", "Sign in", "Auth0", "static website"] tags = ["Appernetic Static Site Generator", "Appernetic Service", "Enhancements", "static website"]